5 Reasons Your Budget as a Married Couple Will Fail (and How to Prevent It)

 Reason #2: You are Drowning in Debt

-In my experience, the easiest way to handle debt is to write down ALL of the debt you have as a couple, as well as the interest rate on each debt.
-Add them all, in order of smallest to largest to this debt snowball worksheet (it’s one of my favorites!) and play around with it until you find the payoff plan and date that suits your needs.
+In my experience, the easiest way to handle debt is to write down ALL of the debt you have as a couple, as well as the interest rate and minimum payments for each debt.
+Then determine how you will incorporate at least the minimum payments into that well-planned budget.
+If you want to take it a step further, you can grab my debt snowball worksheet (it’s one of my favorites!) and play around with it until you know exactly how much you need to pay off each month to achieve your goals.
 (There’s even a video to follow along with HERE.)

 Whatever you do, make a list and find a way to get out from under it.
 It might take years, trust me I know, but it will be worth it not to be tied to hundreds or thousands of dollars of debt payments each month.